Nadhim Zahawi deletes tweet prematurely declaring Japan’s former PM Shinzo Abe dead

 The former Japanese prime minister Shinzo Abe was shot at close range while he was giving a speech in western Japan at about 11:30pm on Friday.

-Japanese media has now reported that Mr Abe has died from his wounds.
+Japanese media reported that Abe died from his wounds at around 10:20am - some four hours after Mr Zahawi’s tweet.

 In a now deleted message of condolence, Mr Zahawi said at 6:07am: “Heart breaking news from Japan.
 PM Shinzo Abe has died after being shot by an attacker.